-430-3.1 General: During the preconstruction conference, notify the Department in writing as to which optional pipe material from the optional materials tabulation sheet will be used.
+430-3.1 General: Prior to the preconstruction conference, submit to the Engineer which optional pipe material from the optional materials tabulation sheet will be used.
 Once a pipe material is selected, do not change pipe materials without approval of the Engineer.